High availability

 -

 Consider integrating Amazon Inspector into the deployment.
-This should be an opt-in feature, because Amazon Inspector installs agents on each instance, and not all users will want that.
+This should be an opt-in feature because Amazon Inspector installs agents on each instance, and not all customers want that.

 -

-Consider supporting multiple ENIs for private channels between nodes.
+Consider supporting multiple elastic network interfaces for private channels between nodes.

 -